Cycling Tanzania: Bikepacking & Cycle Touring Routes

 • The “Tanganika Road” – this is the shortest but also somehow least interesting route.
 Despite the name, you’ll never see Lake Tanganyika except in the city of Kigoma, as the road runs quite far from the lake shore.
 People cycling this route also report mild harassment and less friendly locals.

-• The Central Route – our favorite, although you’ll follow the main roads for a good portion of it, the landscapes are quite interesting.
+• The Central Route – is our favorite, although you’ll follow the main roads for a good portion of it, the landscapes are quite interesting.
 It’s the one we describe below

 As for fly-in/fly-out bikepacking trips, the main airports are Dar Es Salam and Arusha, you could do loops around either one of the cities or ride the long way between the two.